 Video Ad on YouTube

 Since YouTube is an extremely popular video streaming platform with 2.24 billion users worldwide, it’s no wonder that brands use it to promote their products.
-Moreover, today when 70% of YouTube users access the app from their smartphones or tablets, business owners should be ready with mobile formats of their ads.
+Moreover, today YouTube users access the app from their smartphones or tablets, so business owners should be ready with mobile formats of their ads.
 Below you can see a great example of an ad on YouTube that promotes a band’s new song to interest people and attract their attention to its music.